 85g (3 oz) unsalted butter, diced (⅜ cup or ¾ stick)

 2 eggs, large (U.K.)/extra large (N.A.), yolks only

 85g (3 oz) caster sugar/white sugar (½ cup less 1 tbsp)

 For the topping

 170g (6 oz) blackberries

 6 tartlet tins

-Put the flour, salt and sugar in a food processor.
+Put the flour, salt and sugar in a food processor or mixer.
 Whizz for a couple of seconds to mix.
 Add butter and whizz for a few seconds to blend.
-Then add egg yolk and vanilla essence/extract, if using, and process until the mixture starts to bind together.
-Remove from the processor, knead lightly, then wrap in clingfilm.
+Then add egg yolks and vanilla extract, if using, and whizz until the mixture starts to bind together. knead lightly, then wrap in clingfilm.
 Chill for 10 minutes.

 Roll out the pastry thinly and then cut rounds 3.8cm (1½ in) larger than the tartlet tin, re-rolling the pastry until there are six rounds.
 Line the tartlet tins, pressing the pastry gently down into the edges of the tins.
 Roll the rolling pin over the top of each tin to remove the excess pastry.
 Prick the base using the tines of a fork, to allow air trapped underneath to escape.
 Now chill again while the oven is heating up.